freddy120/meta-yocto-bone/README.md

 Support layer for using Yocto and BeagleBone Black

 As of Yocto 1.6, BeagleBone is officially 'supported'.
-However, out-of-the-box functionality is missing features, found in official Angstrom and Debian images.
+However, out-of-the-box functionality is missing features, found in the official Angstrom and Debian images.

 This layer attempts to provide minimal feature-set to begin developing with BeagleBone and Yocto